 As we age, the cushion between the bones that make up the knee can wear down making our knee less of a shock absorber when walk as well as creating more pressure on the bones when we bend the knee for sitting, or during a standing activity where we are straightening the knee.

-By solely resting, our body can lead to a loss of strength in the leg muscles that are important for climbing stairs, getting up from chair/toilet, walking, and various other physical activities.
+By solely resting, our body can lead to a loss of strength in the leg muscles that are important for climbing stairs, getting up from a chair or toilet, walking, and various other physical activities.
 This weakness in the leg muscles can also place more stress on the bones in your need creating more discomfort.

 Talk more soon!!

 P.S.
-If you’re experiencing stiffness in your knee and/or hip which restricts your ability to move without pain, click here to download my free knee and hip pain tips report which includes actionable tips I give to my patients at Prestige Therapy and Wellness, LLC.
-Click here to get your free copy: https://prestigetherapywellness.lpages.co/knee-and-hip-pain-freebie/
+If you’re experiencing stiffness in your knee or hip which restricts your ability to move without pain, click here to download our free knee and hip pain tips report which includes actionable tips we give to our patients at Prestige Therapy and Wellness, LLC.
+Click here to get your free guide.